·Francisco Ferreira·8 min read

 The Constraint Satisfaction Loop: the format that transfers

-A prompt engineering challenge becomes a constraint satisfaction exercise when it has three components: specific output requirements, measurable scoring, and the option to increase difficulty in exchange for higher potential score.
+A prompt engineering challenge becomes a constraint satisfaction exercise when it has three components: a real technique to apply, specific output requirements, and per-criterion scoring you can learn from.

-The modifier mechanic is where the real learning happens.
-Most developers make prompts more complex when they're not working — adding more words and hoping the model figures it out.
-The modifier system forces the opposite: you accept more constraints, which means you have to write instructions precise enough to satisfy all of them simultaneously.
+The per-criterion scoring is where the real learning happens.
+Most developers make prompts more complex when they're not working, adding more words and hoping the model figures it out.
+A rubric that grades each requirement forces the opposite: you have to write instructions precise enough to satisfy every criterion at once.
 You cannot write "generate a helpful response" and pass.
-You have to write instructions that make "helpful" measurable.
+You have to write instructions that make "helpful" measurable, then compare yours against the reference prompt the challenge shows you afterward.

 The skill transfer to production is direct.
-When you accept a modifier that says "the response must be under 50 words and reference the user's industry," you learn exactly what an output format specification looks like in practice.
+When a requirement says "the response must be under 50 words and reference the user's industry," you learn exactly what an output format specification looks like in practice.
 That's the same instruction you need to write in a production system prompt when you want consistent outputs across 500 different user inputs.

 The Constraint Satisfaction Loop, step by step: